larpchronicles/rules/rules-topics/10_production-skills.md

    >This is a crafted item for use with the Scrapping skill.
 The screwdriver will add an additional raw material rank to the character for each rank of Tinkering skill that the character has.
 This item is also required for raw material gathering from a node in-game.
 Tools effects do not stack.
 Tools have 10 charges.
 #### Carving Knife
    >This is a crafted item for use with the Logging skill.
 The knife will add an additional raw material rank to the character for each rank of Logging skill that the character has.
 This item is also required for raw material gathering from a node in-game.
 Tools effects do not stack.
 Tools have 10 charges.
-#### Cooking Utensils
-   >This is a crafted item for use with the Cooking skill.
-The utensils will add an additional High Quality Food created by the cook for each rank of Cooking skill that the character has.
-Tools have 10 charges.
 #### Lock
    >This recipe allows the Tinkerer to create a lock able to keep out unskilled burglars.
 Lock physical representations are attached to the main door of a structure.
 This lock indicates that all portals are locked.
 The tag for the lock will be attached to the back of the lock presentation, and will note the quality of the lock as well as the lock ID code.
 To be able to enter a locked structure, a character must have a key tag that is ID associated with the lock.
 A character with a Key may unlock a Locked door on a 3 count, and may re-lock it on another 3 count.
 #### Key